The top reasons to lease a Nissan LEAF

 Secondly, the LEAF’s interior space.
 Older, less advanced electric cars often had reduced boot space to compensate for big battery packs.
 Nissan’s advanced technology and design means that batteries do not protrude into the passenger compartment at all.
 The result is a roomy interior and an exceptionally practical 400-litre plus boot capacity.
 That’s larger than some similarly sized petrol cars can manage.

 In fact, if you fold the rear seats flat, there’s enough room for a bicycle.
 Keep them up, and there’ll still be enough room for four golf bags.
 Impressive stuff.
+Still, if you are not convinced than it may be best to see other lease options you have and select another car.

 1Nissan LEAF deals start from less than £250 inclusive of 150PS 40kWh N-Connecta and Acenta trims.
 ProPilot optional extra.
 Price based on (9+48, 8k p/a) leasing profile.